SebastianGau/ESI2.0/esi-hacks/esi-hacks.md

 ### DEEPCOPY

-Clones a lua table using recursion.
+Deep-Clones a lua table using recursion.

 ```lua
 b = {{},{},{}}